CodeMacrocosm/Turtle-a-Thon/README.md

 Welcome to Turtle-A-Thon-23, the ultimate Turtle GUI Python hackathon for Hacktoberfest 2023!

 ## What is Turtle-A-Thon? 🐢
 Turtle-A-Thon is a creative and engaging hackathon that celebrates the versatility and fun of the Turtle graphics library in Python.
-Turtle-A-Thon invites you to dive into the world of graphical programming, unleash your creativity, and build exciting Turtle-based projects.
+Turtle-a-Thon invites you to dive into the world of graphical programming, unleash your creativity, and build exciting Turtle-based projects.

 ## How to Contribute 📝